 Apple's first retail outlets, one in Tysons Corner, Virginia, and the same day in Glendale, California, open for business.
 The Apple Store was an innovative shopping experience, with each store built around a common design philosophy, and eventually doing away with the traditional cash register.
 The Apple Store not only offered Apple's products, but also software, accessories, and classes on how to use Apple software.
 The Genius Bar, where customers can obtain support for their Apple products, has also become a major part of each store.

 Mac OS X is released.
-It was a significant departure from the classic Mac OS as it was based on the Unix-like operating systems FreeBSD, NetBSD and NeXTSTEP/OPENSTEP.
+It was a significant departure from the classic Mac OS as it was based on the Unix-like operating systems FreeBSD, NetBSD and NeXTSTEP/OpenStep.
 OS X introduced a more stable and reliable platform and multiple applications could more efficiently be run at the same time.
-Mac OS X 10.7 (“Lion”) was the first version to support 64-bit Intel processors.
-It came pre-installed on all Macs beginning in 2011.
+The Mac OS X 10.6 ("Snow Leopard") update, released in 2009, completed the Mac's transition from a 32-bit to a 64-bit operating system.

 In 1998, members of Microsoft's multi-media DirectX team reconfigured old Dell laptops to create a Window-based video game console.
 They brought the idea to Microsoft management, which approved the idea of a home game console based on Microsoft's Direct X graphics technology.
 The Xbox (originally DirectX Box) used standard PC parts, including a built-in hard drive.
 Seen as a major risk for a software company, the Xbox console surprisingly sold out its initial North American production run.
 In 2002, Microsoft launched Xbox Live, an online service that allowed competitive gameplay and chat.